Mentor to a doctoral student

 Who can be a mentor?

 A mentor may be from a university (KI or other), county council, industry or another sector of the society.
 The mentor should be independent of both the supervisors and the student.
 A mentor will be appointed following a proposal by the doctoral student, within a year of admission to doctoral education at KI.
-The expected role of the external mentor should be discussed and defined in the individual study plan.
 If desired, a doctoral student can have more than one mentor.

 How do you choose your mentor?